Jatin1998/Data-Wrangle-and-Analyze-with-Phase2-Clinic-Trial-Data/README.md

 * The data quality issues in this dataset mimic real, common data quality issues in healthcare data.
 These issues impact quality of care, patient registration, and revenue.
 * The patients in this dataset were created using this fake name generator and do not include real names, addresses, phone numbers, emails, etc.

-# Library need to be installed :
-* pandas